janosh/blog/content/posts/2019-05-01~hmc-intro/hmc-intro.md

 $$
 H(\vec q,\vec p) = -\log\pi(\vec p\,|\,\vec q) - \log\pi(\vec q) \equiv K(\vec p,\vec q) + V(\vec q),
 $$
-which -- again following the physical analogy -- we can interprete as the kinetic and potential density of the target distribution, respectively.
+which -- again following the physical analogy -- we can interpret as the kinetic and potential density of the target distribution, respectively.
 The potential energy is completely determined by the target distribution while the kinetic energy is unconstrained and must be specified by the HMC implementation.

 Now, to gather the fruits of this entire introduction, because the Hamiltonian captures the geometry of the typical set, we can use it to generate the vector field aligned with the typical set of the canonical distribution and, ultimately, the trajectories we are after.
 The equations that give rise to this vector field are known as **Hamilton’s equations**,
 $$